 Star Fox Zero utilizes both the screen on the television and the screen on the Wii U Gamepad to showcase the action, with the former giving a traditional Star Fox style viewpoint, while the Gamepad displays the action from Fox McCloud’s cockpit.
 The Gamepad’s motion controls are used to aim the targeting reticle, and that works well enough, so I kind of wish Nintendo and Platinum Games had kept the Gamepad features there.

 Focusing on both screens can become distracting, especially during segments that take on an “all-range mode” and certain boss fights.
 What’s worse is that at times the game will require the player to switch their attention to the Gamepad screen exclusively, without really informing the player of such.
-It can be a bit jarring, especially in instances such as cinematics, which are displayed on the the television screen while the player is still controlling the action through the Gamepad.
+It can be a bit jarring, especially in instances such as cinematics, which are displayed on the television screen while the player is still controlling the action through the Gamepad.
 Though some aspects of the controls feel more natural as you grow accustomed to them, other control elements are just too convoluted.
 I appreciate Nintendo for trying new things, but there are times when a more traditional route can be more beneficial (look no further than the Wii U’s own Donkey Kong Country: Tropical Freeze for proof of just that).

 Star Fox Zero manages to trump 64’s replay value by adding additional levels and routes after you beat the game.
 Alternate routes can similarly be unlocked by replaying a completed level at certain points.
 Additionally, each level contains hidden medals, which can be found tucked away within the level itself or achieved by performing certain requirements, as well as high scores that the player can shoot for.
 To top it all off, Star Fox Zero includes a “Training Mode” which, despite the name, is more akin to a challenge mode, giving player’s something else to shoot for.
-There’s certainly no shortage of reasons to come back long after Andross has been defeated.

 If Star Fox Zero has any other drawbacks, it’s probably in its overfamiliarity to Star Fox 64.
 From locations, character banter and even some boss fights, the game teeters very closely to being more of a remake than a sequel.
 If video game remakes worked the same as movie remakes, with the same story being retold through a modernized vision, then Star Fox Zero would in fact be a remake.
 The story is a reboot of star Fox 64’s (and, as an extension, a reboot of the original SNES Star Fox), which is fine, but perhaps a few extra original beats may have helped Zero build more of its own identity.